 Puliyodarai, a traditional rice dish, stays good & tastes divine even if it is kept without being refrigerated for 3 or 4 days.
-I heard that my grand mother along with her younger children used to travel in a cart to a nearby town for their Diwali shopping; she preferred to carry tamarind rice & curd rice for all her trips.
-In those days people traveled in carts with their family for attending weddings, festivals, etc.
+My mother used to say that her grand father always preferred to carry puliyodharai rice while traveling in bullock cart for all their family trips.

 Here is my simplified recipe for puliyodharai without compromising the quality & taste: